-Last week, we highlighted three Bay Area hospitals—or more accurately, three opportunities for Bay Area nurses and nursing students who are deciding where to send their applications.
-But if none of the three struck you as “the one”, don’t worry!
-The Bay Area is full of respected and well-known hospitals and clinics who are always looking for hard-working, well-trained nurses.
+If none of the six strike you as “the one”, don’t worry!
+The Bay Area is full of respected and well-known hospitals and clinics that are always looking for hard-working, well-trained nurses.

 Who They Are: Kindred Hospital is a transitional care hospital—meaning they offer the same care as most hospitals, but they cater specifically to patients who have an extended recovery period ahead of them.